 In addition to studios where you can exercise with others in group fitness classes live, they also sell the Peloton bike at their retail showrooms and online.
 It’s a little over a $2k investment (if you’re serious about your cycling, it’s worth it IMHO) and is a souped up stationery bike with all the bells and whistles including a screen that hooks up to the app I’m reviewing here.
 It’s niiiiiice.

 (If you want to know more about the Peloton bike, you can check it out here.
-I have zero first-hand experience with their bike, so the rest of this post is focused on the Peloton app review, specifically cycling.
-But I must say, their bike looks flippin’ fantastic.
-I’m sold and I’ve never even tried it.)
+I have only used the bike once in a showroom, so the rest of this post is focused on the Peloton app review, specifically cycling.)

 Here’s what the Peloton app is all about

 The app brings the Peloton studio experience into your space.
 Over 20 live classes are streamed from the Peloton studio in New York City each day.
 There are cycling, running, bootcamp, strength, and outdoor options available, although the brand’s original focus was cycling and that’s what I gravitate toward and am reviewing here.

 Variety isn’t a problem either.
 There are over 10,000 previously recorded classes in their library that you have access to with just a few taps on your screen.
 You can either take live or in-demand classes on your Peloton bike or download the app to your smartphone or tablet and stream classes while on your own bike.
 At the time of publishing this post, the Peloton app is only available for iOS devices.